-God had thought the planet seemed a little lonely, just hanging there in a void and so, He came up with some very cool ideas:
+God thought the planet seemed a little lonely, hanging there in a void and so He came up with some very cool ideas:

 - The Sun and Moon; because when He became busy elsewhere, the planet needed the ability to phase out of light and dark, day and night, and evolve with growth cycles.
 Ah, very scientific thinking, thought God.

-- Adding the other planets was a point of interest!
+- Adding more planets was a point of interest!
 God hadn’t really thought ahead too much about purpose.
 But by gosh, that sky sure looked pretty.

 Then God thought LIFE!
 And brought forward creatures (big and small, and slithery!).
 Sea creatures, and birds.
 He’d had a marvellous time letting his imagination rip!

-Amid all this activity, God found the need to create words to describe all he had created.
+Amid all this activity, God found the need for words to describe all he had created.
 God became history’s first Lexicographer.
 Even before there were Lexicons and even before there were beings to care about words.

 “People,” thought God.
 “Animals, birds, trees, sky, stars, oceans, water!
 Ooh, such words.
 Man, oh man!”

 Then God created Adam.
-Ah, Adam.
 Man, in His own image.
 Well, as God imagined Himself, if He took form.